 Above all, not each email you send needs to be promotional.
 Use your emails to bring value to your target audience, inform them about the latest industry trends, and educate them.
 By not mentioning the product or service until the very end of your message, you will build trust with a recipient and convince them to buy from you without pitching to them.

 Align your calls to action with your storytelling efforts, as well.
 For example, if you’re striving to build relationships with users instead of making sales directly, why not use your CTAs to guide them towards a relevant article on your blog or get them to download your latest guide?

 4. Apply email marketing persuasion tactics

 Amazon has spent as much as $6.5 billion on R&D in a single year.
 One of their key findings was that strategic email marketing is one of the most powerful ways to boost sales.

-To really harness the power of email marketing, it’s not enough to just write something in mass and send it out, you need email copy that’s persuasive, email copy that entices your readers to act and buy.
+To really harness the power of email marketing, it’s not enough to just write something in mass and send it out, you need an email copy that’s persuasive, an email copy that entices your readers to act and buy.
 Here are 3 psychological tactics for boosting sales through email marketing.

 I) Emphasize scarcity